 To learn more about this research methodology and its use:

 Read this document to learn how Gartner’s Critical Capabilities can help you evaluate technology and service providers, and improve your investment decisions.

-Study this document in conjunction with a Critical Capabilities and its companion Magic Quadrant to give context to the analysis.
+Study this document in conjunction with Critical Capabilities research and companion Magic Quadrant documents to give context to the analysis.

 Schedule an inquiry session with a Gartner analyst who specializes in the market to gain further details and insight once you have consulted the relevant Critical Capabilities research.

 Gartner Critical Capabilities research delivers focused insight into providers’ product or service offerings and how they rate against common client-usage scenarios.
-This essential companion to the Gartner Magic Quadrant enables you to determine which technology or service best fits your needs by providing a comparative analysis that scores competing products or services against a set of critical differentiators identified by Gartner.
-Thus, Critical Capabilities research shows, in graphical and tabular form, which products or services are a best fit in the most significant usage scenarios for that market.
-This content will also enable you to assess the comparative strengths of multiple products and services against your current (and future) needs.
+This essential companion to the Gartner Magic Quadrant helps you determine which technology or service best fits your needs by providing a comparative analysis that scores competing products or services against a set of critical differentiators identified by Gartner.
+Thus, Critical Capabilities research shows, in graphical and tabular form, which products or services best fit the most significant usage scenarios for that market.
+This content will also help you assess the comparative strengths of multiple products and services against your current (and future) needs.

 Use this research to investigate a range of product and service capabilities against several usage scenarios to help create a vendor shortlist for further evaluation.

 Gartner’s Magic Quadrant and Critical Capabilities research are closely linked.
 The Magic Quadrant provides a broader view of the vendors in a particular market, while the accompanying Critical Capabilities analysis gives a more detailed look at the specific products or services from key vendors.